knative/serving/config/monitoring/README.md

 # Monitoring Deployment

 This folder contains deployment files for monitoring components.
-For example, if operators require sending standard logs to Elasticsearch, they can install monitoring components by running the following at the root of the repository:
+For example, if operators require sending standard logs to **Elasticsearch**, they can install monitoring components by running the following at the root of the repository:

 ```shell
 kubectl apply -R -f config/monitoring/100-common \